 - Corporate social responsibility with a lens for activating UNDRIP

-As always, we invite individuals working with these skills sets from the philanthropic sector to join us - whether you’re part of an Indigenous trust, a United Way, family or community foundation - please consider joining our circle.
+As always, we invite individuals working with these skill sets- whether you’re part of a community based organization, a movement builder, part of an Indigenous trust, a United Way, family or community foundation - please consider joining our circle.

 Governing Circle Members are asked to: